microsoft/sqlite-tracer/README.md

 The provided solution `SQLiteTracer.sln` builds both the debugger assembly `SQLiteDebugger` and the log viewer app `SQLiteLogViewer`.
 The debug assembly depends on `Newtonsoft.Json`, and the log viewer also depends on `System.Data.SQLite` (currently only for SQLite itself, not the ADO.NET provider).
 These dependencies are provided with NuGet, and can be retrieved in Visual Studio with the "Restore NuGet packages" command.

-The debug assembly is also provided as a NuGet package, `SQLiteDebugger`.
+The debug assembly is also provided as a NuGet package: `SQLiteDebugger`.
 This package can be built by running the following command from the `Source/SQLiteDebugger` directory, after building the library in release mode:

 ```batchfile
 nuget pack SQLiteDebugger.csproj -Prop Configuration=Release -IncludeReferencedProjects